 An insurance claim is a formal request to be reimbursed for money, goods, or services after incurring a “loss.”
 There is a nearly endless list of “losses,” but a few common ones are a car accident, a theft of property, or the destruction of a home or office.
 Think of it like this: If it’s covered by an insurance policy, you can make a claim for it.

 An insurance claim is made by a claimant who may or may not be the insurance policyholder.
 While most claims are made by the policyholder, a non-policyholder can still file a claim if they believe they have suffered damages for something that is insured.
 For instance, if you’re in a car accident, you may file a claim against the other motorist’s insurance.

 How are insurance claims processed?

 If a claim does make it into a court battle, an insurance company will fare better if they have a clear and consistent claims-management process that can be documented.
 No one likes dealing with complicated processes; having the best possible claims-management process and experience helps retain both customers and employees.

 The claims-management process can be a real time and money suck, not to mention the frustration it brings to both employees and customers.
-Luckily there are some simple ways to improve the process:
+Luckily there are some ways to improve the process:

-Improving the claims-management process isn’t a lost cause
+Improving the claims management process isn’t a lost cause

 Claims management done poorly can be slow and manual.
 Yet, with the surge of modern insurance infrastructure, more robust insurance claims management systems seem inevitable for both insurers and third-party claims managers.

 In the meantime, although we can’t help with claims management woes directly, insurers can go for operational efficiency in their producer and adjuster compliance workflows with AgentSync.
 To see how, schedule a demo today.